polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/01 - About Phosphorus Five.md

 https://www.youtube.com/watch?v=BLll2Wx0yFo

-Phosphorus Five contains a whole range of apps, which we refer to as the _"GaiaSoul Suite"_, that allows you to rapidly create your web apps, one way or another.
+Phosphorus Five contains a whole range of apps, that allows you to rapidly create your web apps, one way or another.
 Some examples of such apps are given below.

 * __Hyper IDE__ - A web based Integrated Development Environment
+* __Camphora Five__ - A CRUD app generator, allowing you to create CRUD apps, literally in seconds, without requiring you to know any programming
 * __Magic Menu__ - A global navigation system, with support for speech recognition and speech synthesis, allowing you to use _"natural language"_ to control your computer
-* __Camphora Five__ - A CRUD app generator, allowing you to create CRUD apps, literally in seconds, without requiring you to know any programming

 ### Vision